 In the ClassroomDiscover the many free resources and recommendations to find a collaborative project for your classroom.
 Engage students in your project by brainstorming suggestions from students that include their interests, such as homes around the world, the environment, or art.
-Once you establish a project, extend learning by having students use Adobe Spark in K-12, reviewed here, to share what they learned.
+Once you establish a project, extend learning by having students use Adobe Spark for Education, reviewed here, to share what they learned.
 Use Spark to create videos, write blogs and create webpages, and create graphics to share with their partners.
 Use FlipGrid, reviewed here, to add student voice to the learning experience through short video responses.

 Grades1 to 12